Can You Use a Regular Grill in an Outdoor Kitchen?

-Outdoor kitchens are one of the most popular home design trends of the last decade, and with good reason.
+Outdoor kitchens are one of the most popular home design trends of the last decade and with good reason.
 Not only do they add resale value to your home, but outdoor kitchens also allow you to increase your entertainment space—especially if you live in an area that has a lot of good weather.
-In addition, outdoors kitchen save money on energy and are easy to clean.
+In addition, outdoor kitchens save money on energy and are easy to clean.

 When thinking about adding an outdoor kitchen, some homeowners want to incorporate their regular, free-standing grill into the design.
 But can this actually be done?
 The simple answer is “Yes” but before you finalize your kitchen design, here are some other options to consider.